-- Levying and collection of rates. - Provision of rating information, including the issuing of s603 certificates. - Raises debtor invoices and issue statements. - Monitor outstanding accounts and undertake debt recovery actions. - Coordinate the development of Council's budget and quarterly reviews. - Preparation of internal financial management reports. - Development and revision of Council's Long Term Financial Plan. - Management of Council's investment portfolio. - Maintenance of the general ledger. - Preparation of Daily Bank Reconciliations. - Preparation of Annual Financial Statements and other statutory financial reports. - Provision of an Accounts Payable function. - Monitoring compliance with Council's Purchasing Protocol and Procedures. - Managing Council's GST and FBT requirements. - Provision of financial advice to other sections of Council. - Ensuring appropriate internal financial controls.
+- Levying and collection of rates. - Provision of rating information, including the issuing of s603 certificates. - · Raising debtor invoices and issuing statements. - Monitoring outstanding accounts and undertaking debt recovery actions. - Coordinating the development of Council's budget and quarterly reviews. - · Preparation of internal financial management reports. - Development and revision of Council's Long Term Financial Plan. - Management of Council's investment portfolio. - · Maintenance of the general ledger. - Preparation of Daily Bank Reconciliations. - Preparation of Annual Financial Statements and other statutory financial reports. - Provision of an Accounts Payable function. - Monitoring compliance with Council's Purchasing Protocol and Procedures. - Managing Council's GST and FBT requirements. - Provision of financial advice to other sections of Council. - Ensuring appropriate internal financial controls.